Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Good: Actionable hints and instant feedback (e.g., “Saved — view in Dashboard”).

-Metric: Form conversion and support tickets.
+Metric: Form conversion rate and support tickets.

 Bad: Vague messages and silent failures.